Below Full-Time Status

 Undergraduate students who wish to drop below full-time during the semester must fill out the Petition to drop below full-time.
-This form should be turned into Baker Hall, A57.
+This form should be submitted to the Academic Advisory Center.
 From there, the Associate Dean will have to approve the request.
 It is best for students to meet with their AAC Advisor when considering to drop below full-time.

 Having trouble finding a course to complete your schedule?
 Below is a list of options to find a course that best suits you:

 - Not sure if you need a general education requirement?
-Run an academic audit to see how many requirements you have remaining.
+Run an academic audit to see what requirements you have remaining.